alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Devices/RobotCleaner-v1.md

 | Access     | read-only                                                      |
 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = true        |

-It indicates the currently selected operational cycle identifier.
+It indicates the currently selected operational cycle.
+A robot cleaner starts its operational cycle immediately after setting or changing its target operational cycle.
+If the device receives an invalid operational cycle or can’t accept a valid operational cycle due to its internal state, then an appropriate error shall be returned.

 The property values are organized in two ranges.

-  * 0x0000-0x7FFF --- **standard cycle id** --- the meanings are shared among
+  * 0x0000-0x7FFF --- **standard cycle** --- the meanings are shared among
     every appliance supporting the RobotCleaner interface
-  * 0x8000-0xFFFE --- **vendor-defined cycle id** --- the meanings depend on
+  * 0x8000-0xFFFE --- **vendor-defined cycle** --- the meanings depend on
     manufacturer so different appliances can use the same values with different meanings
   * 0xFFFF --- **not supported** : the reserved special value for
     "not supported".
-If there is no supported operational cycle ids, this value can be set as 0xFFFF.
+If there is no supported operational cycles, this value can be set as 0xFFFF.

-At the moment the list of **standard cycle ids** is still under discussion.
+Errors raised when setting this property:

+  * org.alljoyn.Error.FeatureNotAvailable --- Returend if there is no selectable
+    operational mode.
+  * org.alljoyn.Error.InvalidValue --- Returned if value is not valid.
+  * org.alljoyn.Error.SmartSpaces.NotAcceptableDueToInternalState --- Returned
+    if value is not acceptable due to internal state.
+  * org.alljoyn.Error.SmartSpaces.RemoteControlDisabled --- Returned if remote
+    control is disabled.

-#### SupportedOperationalCycleIds
+#### SupportedOperationalCycles

 |            |                                                                |
 |------------|----------------------------------------------------------------|